Skip to main content

 Marly 2

 The Marly depot in Neder-Over-Heembeek was commissioned in 2019.
-The depot will eventually be used to store, charge and maintain around 100 electric buses.
-The adaptation work is being carried out in several phases.
-By autumn 2024, the depot will already be able to accommodate 56 electric buses.
-A new workshop will be built here in 2025.
+The depot will eventually be used to store, charge and maintain the fleet of electric buses.

 STIB is applying eco-construction principles to the building of this depot and is aiming for BREEAM certification in accordance with strict specifications: